 Bwlch y Ddwyallt is the high point of Gwaun Cerrig Llwydion and is marked by a stone cairn.
 Located in the Central Beacons, it is a sub peak of Waun Rydd.
 Walks to Bwlch y Ddwyallt are often added or included on walks of Waun Rydd, starting at Talybont Reservoir or Upper Blaen y Glyn car park.

-Alternatively, this peak can be included as part of a loop walk to Fan y Big from Upper Blaen y Glyn car park.
+Alternatively, this peak can be included as part of a loop walk to Fan y Big from Upper Blaen y Glyn car park or from Llanfrynach.
+Read more about all the hikes of Fan y Big here.

 Hiking routes include the ever popular Pen y Fan, Llyn y Fan Fach, Sugar Loaf and the Four Falls.